Why Inference in Large Models Becomes Decomposable After Training

+If the reorganized system can be divided into $k$ independent execution modules, then the computational cost of the corresponding part of the reorganized system can be reduced to approximately $1/k$ of the original cost, while the required scale of computing hardware is reduced proportionally.

-In summary, inference restructuring decomposes a single monolithic operator into independent sub-operators that can be executed in parallel; the entire process introduces no new computational semantics, does not alter the model interface, and achieves equivalent inference solely through input--output index mapping.
+Inference restructuring decomposes a single monolithic computation into independent sub-computations that can be executed in parallel.
+The entire process introduces no new computational semantics, does not alter the model interface, and achieves equivalent inference solely through input–output index mappings.